andres-codigo/trip-fotos/README.md

 npm run dev
 ```

-### Lints and fixes files test suite for the project
+### ESLints and fixes files test suite for the project

 ```
 npm run lint